feldtsen/pointy-dit212/RAD.md

 - **Non-functional:**

     Interactivity:
-    ~~- Is the transition interactive, for example, can I move to another part of the map to enter the next game section?~~
+    - ~~Is the transition interactive, for example, can I move to another part of the map to enter the next game section?~~
 ---
 **Story Identifier:** STK007 (FINISHED)